-3. Discerning the Spirit
+3. Discerning the Spirit - 25%

 Based upon your general understanding of the work of the Holy Spirit, you will describe how you see the Holy Spirit at work in your personal life, the Church, and the world at large.
 To prepare for this assignment you will first complete the Discerning Spiritual Gifts lesson on Populi.
-This involves taking an online spiritual gifts inventory and discussing the results with at least two people you trust (due Tues, Feb 14).
-Once you have adequately prepared, you will complete this assignment by either writing a paper or preparing a video documentary or presentation on "Discerning the Spirit" (due Fri, Feb 17).
+This involves taking an online spiritual gifts inventory and discussing the results with at least two people you trust (\due Tues, Feb 14).
+Once you have adequately prepared, you will complete this assignment by either writing a paper or preparing a video documentary or presentation on "Discerning the Spirit" (\due Fri, Feb 20).
 For your assignment:

 - Follow the general assignment guidelines (below). - If written, aim for 1900 words (min 1700, max 2100 words = about 6 pages) not including your footnotes and bibliography (include both of these with your paper).
-Record the word count for your paper after your conclusion. - If a video documentary or presentation, aim for 15 minutes.
+Record the word count for your paper after your conclusion.

+- If a video documentary or presentation, aim for 15 minutes.
 You will also submit your bibliography and your point-form research notes (indicate your sources) that must be structured according to the outline below. - For research, you only need to draw on the class material, but you must draw on and cite class lectures and your reading from Gabriel and Cole. - Include headings and subheadings for the following sections of your paper or research notes.
 Explain (about 5 pages) the ways you believe and why you believe the Spirit works and is working in: - o Section 1: individual people and in you in particular.
-As one part of this, you will comment on your spiritual gifts.
+As one part of this, you will comment on your spiritual gifts. - o Section 2: the Church and in your church in particular. - Section 3: the world at large (e.g., nature, culture, politics), that is, outside of Christians.